 - a nationwide honey manufacturer against deceptive marketing claims;

-- a Government Agency in a trial in the EDNY relating to claims that its police force used excessive force in an arrest;
+- a Governmental Agency in a trial in the EDNY relating to claims that its police force used excessive force in an arrest;

-- a property owner, whose property had been physically damaged when a plane failed to take-off at an airport due to an unscrupulous plan to falsify records and overfill its gas tank;
+- a property owner, whose property had been physically damaged when a plane failed to take-off at an airport due to an unscrupulous pan to falsify records and overfill its gas tank;

 Mr. Noren is recognized for his strategic ability to successfully and aggressively resolve disputes, in an efficient and cost-conscious manner.
 He has a track record of developing and implementing creative solutions to complex legal problems.

 Prior to joining DHC, he spent six years as an attorney for Hinshaw & Culbertson, LLP, where he learned to manage all aspects of complex litigation.
 Mr. Noren began his legal career in public service for The Port Authority of New York and New Jersey.
 In that capacity, he defended the Port Authority in six jury trials to verdict and brought a number of property damage/breach of contract cases, which won the Port Authority over 5 million dollars.